Châteauroux-Centre "Marcel Dassault" Airport: Facilities

-Châteauroux-Centre Airport resides at an elevation of 529 ft above mean sea level.
+Châteauroux-Centre Airport is at an elevation of 529 ft above mean sea level.
 It has one paved runway designated 03/21 which measures 3500 × 45 m.
 The airport is used by both passenger and cargo planes.

 Châteauroux-Centre Airport serves as a pilot training site for both commercial and military planes.
 Users of the facility include: Airbus, Air Caraïbes, Air France, ATR, the Belgian Air Force, British Airways, EasyJet, KLM, the French Air and Space Force, French Bee, Hi Fly, Lufthansa, Swiss International Air Lines and Transavia France with all types of aircraft up to the Airbus A380 and Boeing 747.

 In the years 1990 to 2000, the airport was used regularly by Air France and British Airways to train future pilots and flight crews for Concorde.

 The Châteauroux airport has also devoted part of its activity to air freight.
 Its predominantly industrial vocation allows it to handle all types of aircraft (such as the An-225) and cargo 24 hours a day, 7 days a week.
 This is a transit airport that does not no "slot" and relies on road transport.

 Since August 2020, Châteauroux-Centre airport has been one of 23 pelicandromes for the supply of sécurité civile Bombardier Q400MR in case of need.

 Since 1 January 2000, the Châteauroux-Centre airport has been an 'authorized cargo security agent'.
 It is one of the few French airports that made this approach and obtained the approval of the French Civil Aviation Authority.
 (DGAC) This allows it to offer shippers, carriers and freight forwarders a "cargo security" service controlled by the airport security supervisor.

-The airport has a large aeronautical maintenance area called " Chateauroux Air Center " on which the following companies are installed in 2023:
+The airport has a large aeronautical maintenance area called " Chateauroux Air Center " on which the following companies are installed in 2025: